Showing 1 through 10 of 89 articles for tag commission

 - Thursday, December 17, 2020 - The southeastern American kestrel and the Florida tree snail will benefit from the new species guidelines.

 FWC approves draft language; directs staff to continue working on diamondback terrapin conservation proposalThursday, December 17, 2020 - Staff will continue looking into prohibiting the take and possession of diamondback terrapins as well as the use and utility of bycatch reduction devices (BRD) in blue crab traps as one way to minimize the potential of adult terrapins from entering crab traps.

-- Wednesday, October 7, 2020 - A recent stock status update suggested that the flounder fishery statewide has been in a general declining trend in recent years and is likely overfished and undergoing overfishing on the Atlantic coast of Florida.
+- Wednesday, December 16, 2020 - A stock status update suggested that the flounder fishery statewide has been in a general declining trend in recent years and is likely overfished and undergoing overfishing on the Atlantic coast of Florida.

-- Wednesday, September 16, 2020 - This meeting is being held by communications media technology, specifically using Adobe Connect with a telephone conference line for accepting public comments during the meeting.
+- Monday, November 30, 2020 - The meeting will be held virtually due to COVID-19 social distancing guidelines using Adobe Connect with a telephone conference line for accepting public comments.